 “The solar field is under construction and should be completed by the end of this year,” Perko said.
 “Lightsource BP will sell the solar power to Xcel Energy and Xcel will sell it to the steel mill for basically the same price we get right now from the coal fired power.

 “The solar field, without it, none of the other stuff would have been possible.
 We would have eventually lost everything because we are the largest user of electricity in the state of Colorado when that arc furnace is arcing.
-There is no way you produce any product at this mill, rail, rod and bar and tube without that arc furnace because that is our source of our raw steel from scrap, and we don’t have any other possibilities.
+There is no way you produce any product at this mill, rail, rod and bar and tube without that arc furnace because that is our source of our raw steel from scrap, and we don’t have any other cost effective possibilities.

 “We will be the only solar-powered steel mill in the United States, if not the world.
 It actually makes us a top-of-the-list supplier for road and bridge construction here in the state because of the new Buy Clean bill that was just passed this year.
 Being solar manufactured means its easily cleaner than anything else you could buy from anywhere else in the world.